UNC-Libraries/jquery.xmleditor/README.md

 - sourceDesignSwitch - This is true by default - allows to hide the switch between Text and XML display
 - initialEditMode - Switch to predefined view: XML or HTML-DIV editor.
 0=HTML-DIV editor, 1=XML Source editor
 - i18n - This is a map in form ["en"] or ["de"] which holds all the labels used in the application for translation.
 More translations can be added.
+- userLang - This selects the map to be used from i18n for the UI translation.
+- enforceRequired - This does render required attributes to get no (x) button for remove and will automatically create the attributes.
+Works only together with enforceOccurs: true.

 ### Interacting with the editor